ox-it/sakai/README.md

-# Sakai CLE
+# Sakai CLE (+ Turnitin)

-This is the source code for the Sakai CLE.
+This is the source code for the Sakai CLE with some changes for LTI Turnitin.

 ## Building